 Ahhh, bed sweet bed.
 Your adorable, teething baby woke up at 3:30 AM this morning, which means you tackled three client meetings, an hour and a half of stop-and-go traffic, and two loads of laundry all while running on about four hours of sleep (since you just had to watch that next episode of your favorite Netflix show).
 You’d think that sleep would come pretty much instantly once you laid down on your perfectly fluffy pillow, yet for some reason, sleep just won’t show its lovely face.
-Before you decide on calling in sick tomorrow, check out our tips to help create the optimal sleeping conditions so you can fall into that deep, sweet slumber you’ve been looking forward to all day.
+Before you decide on calling in sick tomorrow, check out our tips to help create the optimal sleeping conditions or our pre-bedtime routine so you can fall into that deep, sweet slumber you’ve been looking forward to all day.

 Relax before Bed